 The contributions are subject to 50% of adjusted gross income (AGI).

 Interest paid on student loans for qualified individuals is deductible, as are contributions to Puerto Rican educational individual retirement accounts (IRAs).

-Qualified medical expenses in excess of 6% of Adjusted Gross Income (AGI) are allowed as deductions.
+Qualified medical expenses in excess of 6% of AGI are allowed as deductions.